 It's amazing that these owners made the money they did before they came to baseball.

 The owners are a gang of idiots led by IDIOT SUPREMO Selig.
 They spend all their time thinking of ways to make the player's union look bad instead of putting out winning ballclubs.

 Think about this: if there were revenue sharing, and teams knew exactly what they were going to get profit-wise each season, then where is the incentive for a small market team to try to win?
 They will make the same amount of money anyway?
 Don't believe me?
 Look at the Brewers RIGHT NOW.
 Supposedly, they made a great deal of money last year without really competing.
 Do you think Selig's Sluggers would try any harder if they KNEW how much money they would make NO MATTER HOW MANY WINS THEY HAD???

-They said for now and ever more that this was Indian Land
+George Washington gave his signature The Government gave its hand They said for now and ever more that this was Indian Land